Caterpillar Foundation

 - Capital campaigns (infrastructure, expansion, renovation, equipment)

-- Religious organizations classified as churches
+- Religious organisations classified as churches

 - Scholarships